DINGMAN17/Raspi-IoT-SHM/README.md

 ## General info
 This application aims to provide a highly automated, real-time, accurate solution to structural health monitoring.
 There are two main functions:
-- load monitoring using fibre optic sensor;
+- load/displacement monitoring using fibre optic sensor;
 - crack detectioin using pretrained deep learning CNN model and camera module.

 Parameters such as sensor interval can be configured via UI.